sebastian/vpn-site/index.md

 __sshuttle__ documentation.
 In either case you should install the __sshuttle__ software locally before continuing.

-For when you are stuck on some paid WiFi and only want to quickly look up some details, you can also use [iodine](https://github.com/yarrick/iodine).
+For when you are stuck on some paid WiFi and only want to look up some details, you can also use [iodine](https://github.com/yarrick/iodine).
 Please install __iodine__ as well, now that you do have an internet connection.
-Further details are explained below.
+You want version 0.6.0-rc1.

 # Usage